martin06061998/Observer/README.md

 # Observer
 A dynamical input penetration testing system based on Mitmproxy.
-This project focus on detecting phase only
+This project stongly focuses on detecting phase.

 ## Features:
  - Generate and execute test cases based on yaml files